DarkBlue2021/AURORA/README.md

 With Rooch Network, AURORA Protocol provides a robust and scalable environment to manage carbon credit investments backed by Bitcoin, enhancing liquidity and investor confidence.

-# User Journey for AURORA Protocol
+# User Journey for Stakers

 This section outlines the user journey for investors interacting with the AURORA Protocol, from sign-up to investment, tracking returns, and withdrawals.